anirudhkala110/YouTube_Clone_Simple_App/README.md

 # YouTube_Clone_Simple_App

+Used ReactJS,NodeJS,Sequilize, and MySQL

+1- npm install (in both frontend and backend folder) 2- npm start [for frontend]
+3+ nodemon [for backend]
+also provide a .env file to read the MySQL DataBase

 This is the project on which Abhay Kumar is working as Frontend Developer and Anirudh Kala working as Backend Developer.

 Basic Commands to upload and adding file on github